-The National Flood Insurance Program (NFIP) Elevation Certificate (EC) (FEMA form 086-0-33) is an administrative tool of the NFIP which is to be used to provide elevation information necessary to ensure compliance with community floodplain management requirements to determine the proper insurance rate, or support a request for a letter of Map Amendment (LOMA) or a Letter of Map Amendment based on fill (LOMR-F).
+Elevation Certificate (EC) (FEMA form 2022) is an administrative tool of the National Flood Insurance Program (NFIP).
+The certificate is used to verify building elevations if the building is located in Flood Hazard area identified on the Flood Insurance Rate Map as a Special Flood Hazard Area (SFHA), to determine the proper flood insurance premium rate, or to support a request of a Letter of Map Amendment (LOMA) or Letter of Map Revision based on fill (LOMR-F).

-If you are currently carrying flood insurance you have the right to dispute if your property is currently in the flood zone.
-Once the flood zone is changed the lender may remove the requirement for flood insurance.
-A copy of the flood zone change must be given to the lender in order for them to remove the flood insurance requirement.
+An Elevation Certificate can also be submitted with your application to determine if it will lower the cost of your insurance policy.
+If you carry flood insurance, you can dispute if your property is currently in the flood zone.
+Once the flood zone is changed, the lender may remove the requirement for flood insurance.
+A copy of the flood zone change must be given to the lender for a lender to remove the flood insurance requirement.